-I received my PhD in Sociology and Political Economy from Carleton University; MA in Sociology, and BA in Political Science and Sociology from York University.
-From 2013-2015 I held a SSHRC Postdoctoral Research Fellowship at Ryerson University’s Department of Politics and Public Administration where I continue to teach.
+I received my PhD in Sociology and Political Economy from Carleton University; MA in Sociology and BA in Political Science and Sociology both from York University.
+From 2013-2015 I held a SSHRC Postdoctoral Research Fellowship at Ryerson University’s Department of Politics and Public Administration where I continue to teach .
 From 2014 to 2015, I was Scholar-In-Residence at the Global Labour Research Centre at York University.
-Since 2016 I have been a Postdoctoral Fellow at the School of Occupational Therapy, Western University, working on the SSHRC-funded Insight Grant: Possibilities and Boundaries in the Socio-Political Shaping of Unemployment – How Service Providers and Service Seekers Negotiate Long-Term Unemployment, led by Dr. Debbie Rudman.
+Through 2016, I was a Postdoctoral Fellow at Western University working on the SSHRC-funded Insight Grant: Possibilities and Boundaries in the Socio-Political Shaping of Unemployment.

 I can be reached by email at email@example.com or Follow @carlofanelli